roizhv22/Nand2TetrisCompiler/Assmebler/README.md

 ### Usage:
   MakeFile is added for Linux base machines to allow needed premissions.
-  Inorder to execute the assmbler run 'Assmebler' via the CLI with a given paramater which is a .asm file.
+  Inorder to execute the assmbler run `Assmebler` via the CLI with a given paramater which is a .asm file.